hamsternipples/nosedocs/noseblog.md

 [4]: forgive me, cause that's not what I really mean! this definition will improve soon, but I have to "activate an emotion which makes it really exhilerating when that emotion lifts up off" -- so just go with it :)

 [5]: forgive me thad, but this idea came out of a disturbance you created in me when I was horrified by your description of your interactions with some of the other girls people at your school.
 I caught me so off-guard, that I captured the concept you transmitted for further analysis... and this, I guess, where it ended up... :/

+[6]: as if he (the gay little boy) were a little girl, and he disapproves of something that the little girl is doing. so there is this weird reciprocal relationship, cause if you think about a gay man, he may instead perceive himself as a straight little girl, but he's stuck in a big boy's suit. so, when he sees another little girl not matching his perception of how a little girl should be, he is mean to her (a common boy's reaction, when a girl disapproving of another girl is usually much more passive-aggressive). more on this in the next entry

 # the end